Menorrhagia is defined as the occurrence of excessive bleeding, with respect to quantity and duration, during regular menstruation.

 The treatment of menorrhagia depends upon many factors, such as:

 - Presence of pelvic diseases such as endometriosis, ovarian cysts, or fibroids

 - Presence of pelvic infection

 - The current health status of the woman

-Treatment commonly starts with treating all contributing or causative medical conditions, such as bleeding disorders, thyroid disease or hormonal imbalances.
+Treatment commonly starts with treating all contributing or causative medical conditions, such as bleeding disorders, thyroid disease, or hormonal imbalances.

-- Non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen, or naproxen
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen

-- Other fibroid surgeries include embolization of the uterine arteries to cut off the fibroid’s blood supply, thereby shrinking it, and ultrasound ablation or removal of the fibroid using ultrasound energy
+Fibroid surgery, which can involve either the removal of the fibroid or of the uterus, can also be performed.
+Notably, the decision to undergo fibroid surgery often depends on the patient's age and a desire to become pregnant in the future.
+Other fibroid surgeries include embolization of the uterine arteries to cut off the fibroid’s blood supply, thereby shrinking it, and ultrasound ablation or removal of the fibroid using ultrasound energy